 About the Author

-Mackie Rhodes is an education writer based in Greensboro, NC.
-Her most recent professional books are Teaching with Favorite Back-to-School Books (Scholastic, 2004) and Teaching about Winter Holidays with Favorite Picture Books (Scholastic, 2003).
+Mackie Rhodes is an education writer based in Greensboro, N.C.
+Her most recent professional books are Teaching With Favorite Back-to-School Books (Scholastic, 2004) and Teaching About Winter Holidays with Favorite Picture Books (Scholastic, 2003).
 Illustrations by Patrick Girouard.
 This article was originally published in the January/February 2004 issue of Instructor.